Muş: Modern

+British traveller H. F. B. Lynch travelled to Muş at the end of the 19th century.
+He described the city as "the most mis-governed town in the Ottoman Empire".

 At the turn of the twentieth century, the city had around 20,000 inhabitants, of which 11,000 were Muslims, while 9,000 were Christian Armenians.
 According to the Catholic Encyclopedia (1913) the town had 27,000 inhabitants, of whom 13,300 were Muslims and 13,700 Armenians.
 According to the Encyclopædia Britannica (1911) the population was nearly equally divided between Kurds and Armenians.

 During the Armenian genocide of 1915 the indigenous Armenian population of the region was exterminated.
 Over 140,000 Armenians of the Mush sanjak (living in 234 villages and towns) were targeted in June and July 1915.
-Military-aged Armenian men were conscripted to serve in World War I. The Armenian population was largely defenseless to these threats.
+Military-aged Armenian men were conscripted to serve in the Ottoman Army during World War I. The Armenian population was largely defenseless to these threats.
 The massacre of the Armenian population of the city of Mush came only after the surrounding villages were destroyed.

-The town was captured during by the forces of the Russian Empire in February 1916 during the World War I.
+The town was captured by the forces of the Russian Empire in February 1916 during the World War I. It was recaptured by the Second Army under the command of Mustafa Kemal Pasha in 1917.

+In the 1960s, the Arakelots Monastery was dynamited by Muş officials.

+Education

+Alparslan University is one of the universities in Muş.

+Tourism and main sights

+The touristic places in Muş are the historical Murat Bridge, the tulips on the Muş Plain, Muş Castle, Kepenek Castle, Haspet Castle, Mercimekkale Mound, Lake Akdoğan, Künav Cave, Lake Haçlı, Kayalıdere Castle and Malazgirt Castle.
+The area of Muş has several ruined castles.
+Under the rule of medieval Armenian dynasties, monasteries and churches were built in localities near Mush, such as the Arakelots Monastery, Surp Marineh Church, and Surb Karapet Monastery, most of which are now ruins.

+Under the rule of Muslim dynasties, other types of buildings were built as well.
+There are mosques from the Ottoman and pre-Ottoman period which show influences of Seljuk architecture, such as the Alaeddin Bey (18th century), Haci Seref (17th century), and Ulu (14th century, previously an Armenian church) mosques.
+Other sights include caravanserais like the Yıldızlı Han (13th century) destroyed in 1916, the now almost completely ruined Aslanlı Han, the bathhouse and fountain of Alaeddin Bey, and tombs of Muslim saints.

+Transportation

+The city is served by the Muş Airport.
+It has a train station and a bus station (MUŞTİ).